shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 5: Install Ext JS Premium Addons

 1. In Step 2, we received an email from downloads@sencha.com upon completing the form to download Ext JS Trial which contained the link for Ext JS 6 Trial.
 This email also contains the link for "Pivot Grid, D3 Adapter, Calendar, and Exporter add-ons".
 Please download the addons.
 If you have an Ext JS Premium license, you can download the Addons from the [Support Portal](http://support.sencha.com).
-The addons in the Support Portal are called "Ext Premium Addons" and available under the Downlaod section of the site.
+The addons in the Support Portal are called "Ext Premium Addons" and available under the Download section of the site.
 2. After you unzip the file, copy only the folders located inside of the packages subdirectory of the newly extracted file into the SenchaTraining/packages directory.

 After completing this step, you folder structure should look like this